stefan-rogin/store/README.md

 # Store web service
 Demo project for evaluation.
 It's a simplistic representation of a store, having products with prices.
 The project is built with SpringBoot and it's limited to exposing a REST web service, without any UI.
+For persistence, it uses an H2 in-memory test database, so the application resets to its initial state with each restart.

 ## Setup